cfe84/bounce/README.md

   -p, --post /relative/url/:optional_parameter/     create a POST endpoint -d, --delete /relative/url/:optional_parameter/   create a DELETE endpoint -a, --all /relative/url/:optional_parameter/      create an endpoint matchin all methods -P, --port port number                            port to listen to.
-Defaults to environment variable PORT, then
-                                                    8080
-  -h, --help                                        display this message
+Defaults to environment variable PORT, then 8080 -h, --help                                        display this message -q, --quiet                                       do not output to console -S, --https                                       setup the server as https --https-certfile filepath                         Client certificate for https endpoint --https-keyfile filepath                          Secret client key for https endpoint --https-cert certificate content                  Client certificate for https endpoint --https-key key contnet                           Secret client key for https endpoint
 ```

 In addition, the following sub-commands can be used to configure endpoints:

 ```
-  -e, --echo                                        reply with request body -G, --guid                                        when the node application is starting, a GUID is generated.
+  -e, --echo                                        reply with request body -i, --info                                        reply with information about the call (headers, query, ...)
+  -G, --guid                                        when the node application is starting, a GUID is generated.
+This replies with
-                                                    This replies with this GUID.
+                                                    this GUID.
 Particularly useful to test load balancing and server stickiness
   -r, --response response body                      specify response to be sent -f, --file response file                          use a file containing the response -H, --header 'header: head'                       specify header to be replied.
 Can have multiple -s, --status http status                          specify status for response.
+Defaults to 200 --cpu time in seconds                             uses 100% of one CPU for seconds.
-Defaults to 200 -x, --proxy-to https://www.google.com             Proxy request to another server.
-Response headers and status
+  -x, --proxy-to https://www.google.com             Proxy request to another server.
+Response headers and status code are
-                                                    code are returned.
+                                                    returned.
 The 'host' header will be replaced to match the destination server.
-  --proxy-path                                      Proxy request path to the proxied as
-                                                    well.
-This is
+  --proxy-path                                      Proxy request path to the proxied server as well.
+This is especially useful
-                                                    especially useful if you catch all request to the proxy. (e.g.
-                                                    --get '*' --proxy-to https://www.google.com --proxy-path).
-Path
-                                                    is appended to any path defined it the proxy-to sub-command, so don't use trailing slashes in the proxy path --proxy-certfile filepath                         Client certificate to authenticate requests to proxy --proxy-keyfile filepath                          Secret client key to authenticate requests --proxy-cert certificate content                  Client certificate to authenticate requests to proxy --proxy-key keyfile content                       Secret client key to authenticate requests
+                                                    if you catch all request to the proxy. (e.g. --get '*' --proxy-to https://www.google.com --proxy-path).
+Path is appended to any path defined it the proxy-to sub-command, so don't use trailing slashes in the proxy path --proxy-certfile filepath                         Client certificate to authenticate requests to proxy --proxy-keyfile filepath                          Secret client key to authenticate requests --proxy-cert certificate content                  Client certificate to authenticate requests to proxy --proxy-key keyfile content                       Secret client key to authenticate requests
 ```

 Sub-commands are applied only to the commands that is before them.
 For example: